Maithy-a/otp-system/README.md

 # Africas-talking-otp-system

 A simple and efficient One-Time Password (OTP) system built using Africa's Talking API.
-This repository provides a streamlined solution for generating, sending, and verifying OTPs, making it ideal for secure user authentication in applications.
+This provides a streamlined solution for generating, sending, and verifying OTPs, making it ideal for secure user authentication in applications.

 ## Setting Up